Why tailoring your PLM software to your industry is so important

 Every industry has unique challenges.
-A software solution that works well in one industry may be completely inappropriate for another if it’s not tailored to that specific industry’s circumstances.
+A software product that thrives in one industry may be completely inappropriate for another if it’s not tailored to that specific industry’s circumstances.

 When you’re choosing a solution for your business, you want the best bang for your buck.
 But how do you know if your software is ‘good?’
 How do you know if it will work for your business?
 The answer lies in the details — specifically, how well it’s tailored to your industry.

-If you’re in an area of technology that sees rapid innovation, you need a PLM that allows changes without having to start over from scratch.
-You need the PLM to be flexible enough to adjust to sudden change without too much effort.
+If you’re in an industry that sees rapid innovation, you need a PLM that allows changes without having to start over from scratch.
+You need your workflow management software to be agile enough to adjust to sudden change without much friction.

-Everyone wants a beautiful, user-friendly product, but when it comes to exchange formats, data management and overall integration, not all products are created equal.
-Most industries use specific software programs for product development – like CAD, Sketch Up, Adobe Suite, and more.
-This may also be similar in certain industries like apparel, outdoor gear, furnishing, food & beverage, cosmetics—where same or similar integrations can do the job.
+Everyone wants a beautiful, user-friendly product, but when it comes to exchange formats, data management and overall integration, not all systems are created equal.
+Most industries use specific software programs for product development processes – like CAD, Sketch Up, Adobe Suite, and so on.
+These may be similar in certain industries like apparel, outdoor gear, furnishing, food & beverage, cosmetics—where same or similar integrations can do the job.

-Ultimately, you need a solution where you can cross-manage files across all relevant formats to avoid friction.
+What you need to look for is a solution that lets you cross-manage files across all relevant formats to avoid file conversion delays.
 This should be as easy as a drag and drop!

 Having an outdated, rigid system that doesn’t meet your needs can be frustrating.
 The PLM provider you work with should know, understand and embrace industry-specific trends.
-For example, if you manufacture electronics, then your PLM system should have a provision for tracking the technological advancements in the industry.
+For example, if you manufacture electronics, then your PLM system should have a provision to track the tech advancements in the industry.
 Similarly, if your domain is fashion, your PLM system should be able to keep track of fashion trends such as colors or styles.

 In today’s scenario, where most enterprises are choosing to implement digital tools such as Artificial Intelligence (AI) and Internet of Things (IoT), the PLM system should embrace and stay updated as per industry-specific trends.
 A true PLM suite should offer scalability, flexibility and adaptability for whatever changes come next for your company or industry.

-The PLM system should be aligned with your industry’s quality inspection requirements and regulations.
+The PLM system should be pre-fitted with your industry’s quality inspection and certification requirements.
 For example, the aerospace industry may require a manufacturer to keep a 2D paper drawing for every part produced.
 In the fashion industry, quality inspection might need to comply with specific tolerances for specific seams.
-If you’re using a PLM system that is not tailored to your vertical market, you may not have an efficient way to manage these documents or measurements.
+If you’re using a PLM system that’s not tailored to your market, you may not have an efficient way to manage these documents or measurements.